BoundlessDrop/style-guide/README.md

             attribute: Attribute
             another_one: Another One
 ```
-- Gems translations should be in their own seperate files in the locales directory and should be named as follows: gemname.lang.yml .
+- Gems translations should be in their own separate files in the locales directory and should be named as follows: gemname.lang.yml .